openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 3. Run on `ngraph::Function` using `pass::Manager` - this approach helps you to register MatcherPass for execution on `ngraph::Function` as another transformation types.
 @snippet src/template_pattern_transformation.cpp matcher_pass:manager

+###3. ngraph::pass::GraphRewrite <a name="graph_rewrite_pass"></a>

+GraphRewrite pass serves for running multiple matcher passes on `ngraph::Function` in a single graph traversal.
+Example:

+@snippet src/template_pattern_transformation.cpp matcher_pass:graph_rewrite

+In addition GraphRewrite handles nodes that were registered by MatcherPasses during their execution.
+This nodes will be added to the beginning of sequence with nodes for pattern matching.

+> **Note**: when using `pass::Manager` temporary GraphRewrite is used to execute single MatcherPass.

 ## Pattern matching <a name="pattern_matching"></a>